ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.5 - Spikes breakdown. </figcaption>
 </figure>

-Finally, we explored review activity by looking at the distribution of the number of user reviews per game.
+Finally, we explored review postings by looking at the distribution of the number of user reviews per game.
 The pattern here shows clear inequalities: most games receive very few reviews, while a select few attract thousands.
 This distribution — like ownership and playtime — reflects a highly competitive ecosystem, where visibility and player feedback are dominated by a small percentage of releases.
 Together, these trends reveal how player engagement is both growing and concentrating **better explanation needed**, offering opportunities for breakout hits, but also highlighting the steep climb most games face after launch.

 ***Title*** The majority of games only receives a small number of reviews